Jinnbo/Jinnbo/README.md

 - Hello, and welcome to my GitHub profile!
 My name is Jimmy Hui, and I am a Fourth-year computer science student studying at Simon Fraser University.

-- I have front-end and back-end experience in web development, and I am currently learning about distributed systems, database systems, AI, and nextJS.
+- I am currently learning about distributed systems, database systems, AI, and web development (nextJS).

 <br>